TheCandidStartup/TheCandidStartup.github.io/_drafts/denormalized-relational-database-grid-view.md

 tags: databases
 ---

 We've been good.
 We've followed the rules.
 Our [database is fully normalized]({% link _posts/2023-06-19-normalized-relational-database-grid-view.md %}) and we have all the referential integrity checks we need in place.
 And yet.
 Our queries seem overly complex.
 There's a constant battle to try and keep queries scalable.
-Despite all that, query performance is not what we'd like.
+Despite all that, performance is not what we'd like.

 Maybe we could try [denormalizing](https://en.wikipedia.org/wiki/Denormalization) the database?
 Denormalization attempts to improve read performance by adding redundant copies of data.
 It comes at the cost of reduced write performance and often with a loss of [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity).